 That is why it’s crucial to retain a New York construction accident attorney who has experience handling workers who are injured on the job.

-New York Labor Laws Applicable to Construction Cases
+What New York Labor Laws are Applicable to Construction Accident Cases?

 All construction companies and property owners must abide by the New York Labor Law and must provide construction workers with a safe work site at all times.
 Violations under applicable code sections can provide an alternative for you to sue for damages.
 Three special statutes, Sections 200, 240, and 241 hold contractors, owners, and other agents liable for workers who are injured on a construction site.

 What you can collect will vary since different parties carry different insurance types and coverage amounts.
 Possible responsible parties could include construction managers, general contractors, subcontractors, etc. Determining who the responsible parties are in a construction site accident can be very challenging.
 You need a NYC construction accident lawyer who can help you determine whether you have a claim outside of workers’ compensation benefits.

 Section 200 mandates that general contractors and owners must provide adequate and reasonable protection to the life, safety, and health of anyone employed there or who lawfully frequents the site.
 If there is a potential danger, they must address it, and all workers must have the proper safety equipment.
 If you are a construction worker who is seriously injured due to a dangerous Section 200 violation, you may have a right to pursue damages.

 Section 240 “Scaffolding Law”